Kater-auf-Dach/react-calc/README.md

 # React Calculator
 The simple calculator with storage history of operations at a server via API.
 This project use:
-  - React + Material UI
+  - React
   - NodeJS + ExpressJS
-  - MongoDB
+  - MongoDB + Mongoose

 ### Installation